Wood Sanding Tips For Beginners Wanting To Improve Their Results

 • The sandpaper is graded in grits, including 60, 80, 100, 120, 150, 180, 220, and even higher.
 The high numbers are finer grits, they are used for smoothing and finishing, the low numbers are coarser and they are used for material removal (more on this later).

-4. Dust Collection When sanding Wood
+4. Dust Collection When Sanding Wood

 The accumulation of fine sanding dust and debris from sanding is a potential health hazard.
 There are two reliable ways to remove sanding dust to make the workshop tidier and healthier.